This started out as a quick outfit post, but ended up a bit of a trip down memory lane for me!

 - Fits with what others around me are wearing.
 I don’t really rely on my clothes too much for my identity now, I’m quite happy blending in

-I basically wear a version of this pretty much every day now – extra stretchy skinny jeans, minimal accessories, some kind of nice top.
+I basically wear a version of this best machine embroidery designs and pretty much every day now – extra stretchy skinny jeans, minimal accessories, some kind of nice top.
 I have four pairs of jeans that I rotate, dark, mid-blue, grey and one pair in a navy non-denim fabric.
 I only very occasionally wear dresses now, sometimes when I’m not cycling to work, which isn’t very often.
 Plus I don’t even need that many jeans to be honest, because with two kids, we need to do washing 4 times a week minimum or things go totally out of control, so I could really live with quite a small number of clothes (true fact: I was working from home today (Wednesday) and we’ve run the machine four time today alone, and the dryer three times, though two of the washes were to rewash the stuff I’d done on Monday but had forgotten to hang up so went fusty, and one was because Ellis was sick in his bed).
 There’s actually a blog post from years ago on here somewhere where I’m expressing bafflement that people seem to do washing all the time, and saying that I need a lot of clothes because otherwise I’d have to do washing at less than full loads.
 Ah, childless past Franca, you had no idea!

 Anyway, back to the clothes, this is a version of the jeans based uniform, but notable because I’d never worn the jumper before.
 I got it from Oxfam in the summer, I don’t really go charity shopping anymore, but I get my shampoo from Oxfam, so will usually have a wee scoot round for old times sake, and happened across this.
 It’s Swedish, menswear, and pure wool and I love the yoke design.
 It’s very warm hence why I haven’t worn it until the current cold spell.
 I am determined not to shrink this one as I usually do with woolies.
 I may even handwash it!